stallur10/Starlight/README.md

 -Live Feed from the ISS!\
 -News Feed featuring the latest articles regarding space and space exploration!\

-To use the Device Pointing Tool:

--The circle on the bottom is used to align the device heading(think of it as a compass)\
--Follow the arrows to align your device(circle turns green)

--Circle above is used to align device pitch(think of it as upwards or downwards tilt)\
--If the circle directs an upward tilt of the device, slowly begin pointing the device towards the sky until the circle becomes green.\
--If the circle directs the downward tilt of the device, slowly begin pointing the device towards the ground until the circle becomes green.

--Once both circles are green, your device is pointing toward the location of the selected satellite

 Enjoy many previously unobservable satellites, now brought right down to your fingertips!